Capture of Saddam Hussein

-Saddam Hussein, the deposed president of Iraq, was captured by the United States military forces in the town of Ad-Dawr, Iraq on 13 December 2003.
-Codenamed Operation Red Dawn, this military operation was named after the 1984 American film Red Dawn.
+Saddam Hussein, the deposed president of Iraq, was captured by the United States military in the town of Ad-Dawr, Iraq, on 13 December 2003.
+The military operation to capture him was codenamed Operation Red Dawn, after the 1984 American film Red Dawn.

 The mission was executed by joint operations Task Force 121—an elite and covert joint special operations team, supported by the 1st Brigade Combat Team (led by Colonel James Hickey) of the 4th Infantry Division, commanded by Major General Raymond Odierno.

-They searched two sites, "Wolverine 1" and "Wolverine 2", outside the town of ad-Dawr, but did not find Hussein.
-A continued search between the two sites found Hussein hiding in a "spider hole" at 20:30 hrs local Iraqi time.
-Hussein did not resist capture.
+They searched two sites, "Wolverine 1" and "Wolverine 2", outside ad-Dawr, and did not find Saddam.
+A continued search between the two sites found Saddam hiding in a "spider hole" at 20:30 local Iraqi time.
+Saddam did not resist capture.

 Background

-Hussein disappeared from public view soon after the 2003 invasion of Iraq.
-The American military labelled him "High Value Target Number One" (HVT1) and began one of the largest manhunts in history.
+Saddam disappeared from public view shortly after the 2003 U.S. invasion of Iraq began.
+The U.S. military labelled him "High Value Target Number One" (HVT1) and began one of the largest manhunts in history.

-Between July and December 2003, JSOC's Task Force 121 carried out twelve unsuccessful raids to find Saddam Hussein, together with 600 other operations against targets, including 300 interrogations.
-On 1 December 2003, a former driver divulged the name Muhammed Ibrahim Omar al-Musslit, Saddam's right-hand man, known to TF 121 as "the source" or "the fatman".
+Between July and December 2003, JSOC's Task Force 121 carried out twelve unsuccessful raids to find Saddam, together with 600 other operations against targets, including 300 interrogations.
+On 1 December 2003, a former driver divulged the name Muhammed Ibrahim Omar al-Musslit, Saddam's comrade, known to TF 121 as "the source" or "the fatman".
 Over the next two weeks, nearly 40 members of his family were interrogated to ascertain his location.
 On 12 December 2003, a raid on a house in Baghdad that was being used as an insurgent headquarters captured Omar.
 Early the next morning he revealed where Saddam may be found.
-This intelligence and other intelligence from detained former members of the Ba'ath Party, supported by signals intelligence from the ISA, finally pinpointed Hussein at a remote farm compound south of Tikrit.
+This intelligence and other intelligence from detained former members of the Ba'ath Party, supported by signals intelligence from the ISA, finally pinpointed Saddam at a remote farm compound south of Tikrit.